Worming your dog - Q&A

 Roundworms are the most common worms in puppies.
 It is important to note that they can infect humans.
 The infection in dogs can cause varying signs, from mild abdominal pain to blindness, and can even cause death in puppies, if they have a large burden.
 These worms are transferred from the bitch to the puppy during pregnancy and lactation.
 The puppy can also become infected during the first months of life from contamination of their environment.

-Adult flush worms are 3-10 cm long, round and are yellowish-white to brownish-red in color.
+Adult round worms are 3-10 cm long, round and are yellowish-white to brownish-red in colour.
 The worm can also be seen in stools, or if the dog vomits them up.
 A heavy worm burden in puppies may be seen as a swollen abdomen (pot-bellied appearance), or a cough.
 A mild to moderate worm burden causes non-specific signs, such as poor growth, a poor appetite, diarrhoea, vomiting, a dull and starry coat, and fatigue.

 Tapeworms are not as common as roundworms.
 Dogs that hunt or are raw fed are at increased risk of a tapeworm infection.
 If your dog does not hunt, or eat raw meat, then it is possible for them to get infected by ingesting fleas from their coat whilst grooming.
 If your dog’s flea treatment is up-to-date, and they are not raw fed and do not hunt, then their risk of tapeworm is low.